- What is Injection Molding

 The heated barrel and rotating screw is fed with material from the hopper.

 By heat, friction, and shear force, the material melted by the rotation of the screw is forced through a check valve to the front.

 The screw is forced forward from the back end by a hydraulic ram after having been moved forward by the shot of material at the front.

-In the screw antechamber is melted plastic plastic material, which is an amount measured equal to the amount of plastic needed for one injection molding cycle.
-The filling process begins after the plastic has reached the appropriate temperature to achieve shrinkage balance and pressurization is applied to the process.
+In the screw antechamber is melted plastic material, which is an amount measured equal to the amount of plastic needed for one injection molding cycle.
+The filling process begins after the plastic has reached the appropriate temperature to achieve shrinkage balance, and pressurization is applied to the process.

 The following parameters are very important, especially the cylinder temperature, screw rotation numbers, holding pressure, packing pressure, back pressure, filling time, and the screw return cycle (decompression).

 - -A screw return system is used to return the screw to its original working position after filling.
-This increases the pressure in the screw-antechamber and in the hotrunner, thereby reducing the possibility of leakage once the melted plastic has been discharged into the mould.
+This increases the pressure in the screw-antechamber and the hot-runner, thereby reducing the possibility of leakage once the melted plastic has been discharged into the mould.

-- -Packing pressure is the pressure required to totally fill the part and maintain an optimal temperature.
+- -Packing pressure is the pressure required to fill the part and maintain an optimal temperature totally.

 - -Holding pressure is applied to the material by lowering the screw speed, which then holds the pressure in place until the gate freezes.
 Holding pressure is maintained until the gate freezes.